benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/3-new-order/_index.en.md

 ![Execution results](../images/se-mod1-wait11.png)

 The new rule has sucessfully routed the `NewOrder` event to the `OrderProcessor` workflow.
 In the next step, you create a rule that routes the `WorkflowStarted` event to an [AWS Lambda](https://aws.amazon.com/lambda/) function.

+### Recap

+- Before this section, the Validator service published events to the custom bus when the QR code is scanned but nothing was subscribed to these events.
+You created a rule that subscribes to Validator events and routes the traffic to the order workflow.
+- To test, instead of scanning a QR code to trigger the Validator service, you mocked an example event and published it to the custom event bus using the CLI.
+- You verified that the Validator event triggered the rule and started the workflow.

+### Next steps

+Next, you'll create an event that the Order Manager microservice uses to persist details of orders.